 - Read more about EIFL’s capacity building initiative for public librarians in Africa.

-- Read about EIFL’s capacity building initiatives in Ethiopia, Ghana, Kenya and Zambia.
+- Read about EIFL’s capacity building initiatives in Ethiopia, Ghana, Kenya, Namibia and Zambia.

-- Read ‘Public librarians in Africa ready for action after training’, EIFL-PLIP Impact Manager Ugne Lipeikaite’s blog about EIFL’s Africa capacity building initiative and its outcomes.
+- Read ‘Public librarians in Africa ready for action after training’, a blog by EIFL-PLIP Impact Manager Ugne Lipeikaite, June 2015

-- Read 'Helping libraries to get meaningful numbers', EIFL-PLIP Impact Manager Ugne Lipeikaite’s blog about an EIFL-PLIP initiative to improve data collection processes and practices in public libraries in Africa.
+- Read 'Helping libraries to get meaningful numbers', a blog by EIFL-PLIP Impact Manager Ugne Lipeikaite, June 2018.